AaltoSciComp/scicomp-docs/help/garage.rst

        * Probably no garage 26-30 (M-F) December (note that 26 December is a public holiday).
        * 2-5 (M-Th) January: probably some garage but no guarantees early in the week.
-Note that Friday
+Note that Friday is a public holiday.

 ..
    * There are no current planned disruptions in the daily garage.